 Bill Coltharp – Aquaculture Director

 Aquaculturists at the Sitka Sound Science Center led a tour of the Sheldon Jackson Hatchery (SJH), the center’s associated educational hatchery.
-Located on Crescent Bay, the SJH rears and releases on site 3 million Pink salmon, 3 million Chum salmon, and 250,000 Coho salmon per year.
+Located on Crescent Bay, the SJH rears and releases on site 3 million pink salmon, 3 million chum salmon, and 250,000 coho salmon per year.
 As an educational hatchery, the SJH partners with local high schools and the University of Alaska to provide students with immersive training in aquaculture.
+[Brian – we capitalize Chinook because it is a proper noun from the Native American people (like American alligator) but not the other common names: pink, chum, etc. However, the American Fisheries Society declared by fiat that all fish common names get caps.
+I think this is both dorky and heavy-handed, and I do not do so unless compelled by publication in AFS journals.]

-Before they are born, SJH technicians expose salmon eggs to dry conditions in order to distinctly mark the otoliths of the fish.
-SJH aquaculturists described this method of dry marking as equally effective to traditional thermal marking and coming at a much lower cost due to not reqiring large amounts of water to be heated or cooled.
-After being marked, the SJH raise fry for a period of eighteen months in large tanks before releasing them into the bay.
-Upon the return of spawning fish, the hatchery retains enough broodstock to guarantee the necessary number of eggs for next season.
+SJH technicians expose salmon embryos to a series of timed de-watering events to distinctly mark the otoliths of the fish.
+SJH aquaculturists described this method of dry marking as equally effective to traditional thermal marking and coming at a much lower cost because it does not require large amounts of water to be heated or cooled.
+After being marked, the SJH raise fry before releasing them into the bay at the mouth of the Indian River, near the hatchery.
+Upon the return of adul fish, the hatchery retains enough broodstock to guarantee the necessary number of eggs for next season.
 Any further returning spawners are harvested for cost recovery via contracts with local seafood companies.

-SJH aquaculturists were particularly interested in this project as they share an academic and professional curiousity regarding the extent to which hatchery released fish are straying into the nearby Indian River.
+SJH aquaculturists were particularly interested in this project as they share an academic and professional interest in the extent to which hatchery released fish are spawning in the Indian River.
 Additionally, aquaculturists are interested to determine what percentage of their cost recovery and broodstock may be wild born salmon, as their efforts toward analyzing otoliths from returning spawners have been greatly hindered since the Covid-19 pandemic.

 Thomas Quinn, University of Washington